Doctor Julius No

 - Freudian Excuse: It's implied the reaction to his mixed heritage led to his Face–Heel Turn.

-- Karmic Death: Falls into a bunch of boiling radioactive water.
+- Karmic Death: Falls into a bunch of boiling radioactive water in the movie and gets crushed by a crane load of guano in the book.

-- Lean and Mean: He's thin and the main villain of the film.
+- Lean and Mean: He's tall, thin and the main villain of the film.

 - Mad Scientist: He's a scientist, working for an evil orgaization, who uses his knowledge to ruin the American spacecraft program and when he's not wearing Nehru suits he wears lab coats.
 Yes, he qualifies.